 CountryPlace's securitized debt is subject to provisions that require certain levels of overcollateralization.
 Overcollateralization is equal to CountryPlace's equity in the bonds.
 Failure to satisfy these provisions could cause cash, which would normally be distributed to CountryPlace, to be used for repayment of the principal of the related Class A bonds until the required overcollateralization level is reached.
 During periods when the overcollateralization is below the specified level, cash collections from the securitized loans in excess of servicing fees payable to CountryPlace and amounts owed to the Class A bondholders, trustee and surety, are applied to reduce the Class A debt until such time the overcollateralization level reaches the specified level.
 Therefore, failure to meet the overcollateralization requirement could adversely affect the timing of cash flows received by CountryPlace.
 However, principal payments of the securitized debt, including accelerated amounts, is payable only from cash collections from the securitized loans and no additional sources of repayment are required or permitted.
-As of April 1, 2017, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.
+As of March 31, 2018, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.

-On October 24, 2016, the Company entered into an agreement with an independent third party bank for a \$10.0 million secured credit facility with a one year drawn period and a maturity date of October 24, 2027.
-The proceeds are used by the Company to originate and hold consumer chattel loans secured by manufactured homes, which are pledged as collateral to the facility.
-The maximum advance for loans under this program is 80% of the outstanding collateral principal balance with the Company providing the remaining funds.
-The facility has a floating interest rate during a one year warehouse period in which the Company has the option to convert all or a portion of the loan to a fixed rate.
-During the warehouse period, the facility bears interest at an annual rate of the average one month LIBOR rates plus 3.50%.
-Upon conversion, converted balances bear interest at an annual rate of 10 year US Treasury bonds plus 2.75%.
+The Company has entered into secured credit facilities with independent third party banks for a total of \$15.0 million with one year draw periods and maturity dates of ten years after the expiration of the draw periods.
+The proceeds are used by the Company to originate and hold consumer home-only loans secured by manufactured homes, which are pledged as collateral to the facilities.
+The maximum advance for loans under this program is 80% of the outstanding collateral principal balance, with the Company providing the remaining funds.
+One of the facilities has a floating interest rate during a one year draw period in which the Company has the option to convert all or a portion of the loan to a fixed rate.
+During the draw period, the facility bears interest at an annual rate of the average one month LIBOR rates plus 3.50%.
+Upon conversion, converted balances bear interest at an annual rate of 10 year U.S. Treasury bonds plus 2.75%.
+The Company has exercised the early conversion option on all outstanding amounts under this facility prior to March 31, 2018.
 Payments are based on a 20 year amortization schedule with a balloon payment due upon maturity.
+The other facility has a fixed interest rate of 4.75%.
+Payments are interest only with a balloon payment due upon maturity.